mastodon/fediverse_auxiliary_service_provider_specifications/README.md

 [Provider Instance Interaction](general/provider_instance_interaction_v0.1.md) specifies the initial setup of the instance and provider relationship and their general interaction.
 This should be common to all providers and forms the basis for the other specifications below.

-### Dummy
+### Debug

-The specification of a dummy provider to help with developing provider integration into existing fediverse software.
+The specification of a very basic debug provider to help with developing provider integration into existing fediverse software.

 ### Search and Discovery